ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Why Storage Duration Matters in FreeBSD Drivers

-In kernel development, storage duration is not just an academic detail; it’s directly tied to system stability, performance, and even security.
+In kernel development, storage duration is not just an academic detail; it's directly tied to system stability, performance, and even security.
 A wrong choice here can take down the entire operating system.

 In FreeBSD drivers, the right storage duration ensures that data lives exactly as long as needed, no more and no less: